Nick Kyrgios calls ATP corrupt after US Open first-round win

 When a reporter asked a follow-up question about his use of the word "corrupt" following his straight-set victory over Steve Johnson that ended past 1am on Wednesday at Flushing Meadows, Kyrgios first referenced his fines totalling $113k (£92k).

-Then he added: "Why are we talking about something that happened three weeks ago, when I just chopped up someone [in the] first round of U.S. Open?"
+Then he added: "Why are we talking about something that happened three weeks ago, when I just chopped up someone [in the] first round of the US Open?"

 Australian Kyrgios strutted into the second round, sweeping past Steve Johnson 6-3 7-6 (1) 6-4.